The conformal Yamabe constant of product manifolds: Introduction

 \subsection{The Yamabe functional, constant scalar curvature metrics, and Yamabe metrics}

-For a Riemannian manifold $(M,G)$ we denote the scalar curvature by $\Scal^G$, Laplace operator $\Delta^G$, volume form $dv^G$.
+For a Riemannian manifold $(M,G)$ we denote the scalar curvature by $\Scal^G$, Laplace operator by $\Delta^G$, and volume form by $dv^G$.
 In general the dependence on the Riemannian metric is denoted by the metric as a superscript.

 For integers $m \geq 3$ we set $a_m \definedas \frac{4(m-1)}{m-2}$ and $p_m \definedas \frac{2m}{m-2}$.
 Let $C^\infty_c(M)$ denote the space of compactly supported smooth functions on $M$.
 For a Riemannian manifold $(M,G)$ of dimension $m \geq 3$ we define the Yamabe functional by